Overcome Your Fear Of Speaking German: Speak, And Be Spoken To!

-This is a classic rant from Bayern Munich Coach, Giovanni Trapattoni, from back in 1999.
+This is a classic rant from the then Bayern Munich Coach, Giovanni Trapattoni, back in 1999.
 His broken German, together with the explosive nature of the press conference, was considered hilarious.
 But did he get his message across?
 Absolutely!
 They say that body language, facial expressions and tone of voice account for over 90% of communication…so:

 STOP STRESSING AND GET SPEAKING!!